 With open-source LMS, you can further customize online learning experiences, certification programs, reporting and monitoring tools, and use a plethora of other useful plugins.
 Some of the examples are Canvas, Chamilo, Learning Locker LRS, Moodle, Open edX, and Totara Learn.They let course designers add their own features and integrate with other software.

 Most of these cloud-based eLearning platforms claim to be easy to set up and use.
 Some are mobile-friendly.
 All are free.
 However, if you don’t have experience with programming, you might need to hire a web developer to help with:

 One of the places to look for cutting-edge solutions is the Learning Technologies conference.
 Annually, in February, at the ExCeL center in London, 8,500 participants can attend 200+ free seminars and see 200 exhibits.
 Leading companies are preparing for the event throughout the year to showcase their achievements, so that you might explore the latest technologies and ideas and spy on innovations and development trends for the next year.
 Learning from the most experienced and successful entrepreneurs, you may increase the odds of success for your own eLearning project.

-If you are not content with any of the existing solutions and revenue models or wish to start a brand-new online courses marketplace, you may create e-Learning website from scratch.
+If you are not content with any of the existing solutions and revenue models or wish to start a brand-new online courses marketplace, you may create e-Learning website like Udemy from scratch.
 It’s highly recommended to start with a minimum viable product (MVP).

 You may complement this minimum with whatever unique features you envision.
 With the current advances in technology, such as AI or virtual reality, learners are increasingly selective and demanding of online education.
 Only websites and applications with at least one ‘killer’ feature can stand out from the crowd of competitors and retain learners.